To ArXiv or not to ArXiv: A Study Quantifying Pros and Cons of Posting Preprints Online: Related work

 In our work, we quantify the risk of de-anonymization by directly studying reviewer behaviour regarding searching online for their assigned papers.
 We quantify the effects of publishing preprints online by measuring their visibility using a survey-based experiment querying reviewers whether they had seen a paper before.

 \emph{Studies on peer review in computer science.} Our study is conducted in two top-tier computer science conferences and contributes to a growing list of studies on peer review in computer science. \citet{nips14experiment,beygelzimer2021neuripsconsistency} quantify the (in)consistencies of acceptance decisions on papers.
-Several studies~\citep{madden2006impact,tung2006impact,tomkins2017reviewer,manzoor2020uncovering} study biases due to single-blind reviewing. \citet{shah2017design} study several aspects of the NeurIPS 2016 peer-review process. \citet{stelmakh2020resubmissions} study biases arising if reviewers know that a paper was previously rejected. \citet{stelmakh2020novice} study a pipeline for getting new reviewers into the review pool. \citet{stelmakh2020herding} study herding in discussions.
+Several papers~\citep{madden2006impact,tung2006impact,tomkins2017reviewer,manzoor2020uncovering} study biases due to single-blind reviewing. \citet{shah2017design} study several aspects of the NeurIPS 2016 peer-review process. \citet{stelmakh2020resubmissions} study biases arising if reviewers know that a paper was previously rejected. \citet{stelmakh2020novice} study a pipeline for getting new reviewers into the review pool. \citet{stelmakh2020herding} study herding in discussions. \citet{stelmakh2022cite} study citation bias in peer review.
 A number of recent works~\citep{charlin13tpms,stelmakh2018forall,kobren19localfairness,jecmen2020manipulation,noothigattu2018choosing} have designed algorithms that are used in the peer-review process of various computer science conferences.
 See~\citet{shah2021survey} for an overview of such studies and computational tools to improve peer review.